Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

 * The red frame shows the R console where you can issue commands and results are shown.
 * The blue frame shows the environment, here all your variables are stored.
-* The yellow frame shows you the files, plots and packages from your session but it can also give you helpful information.
+* The yellow frame shows your **home folder** (more on this later) and the files it contains, plots, packages from your session, and it can also show you help information.

 If you are wondering where the R script is, you have to open it manually.
 Click on File -> New File -> R Script (or Ctrl + Alt + Shift + N for the short) as you can see in picture 3.
 This should lead you to the 4 panels you know from “Statistik II” (picture 4).